chialin6/CSE490G-FP/index.md

 ## Results
 The model ends up coverging really fast in less than 10 epochs.
 I've adjusted neural network parameters for several times, but it always converge in about 3-5 epochs with **Train Loss: 0.1241, Valid Loss: 0.2091**.
+If we converted the predicted array into predicted politicians, it only gets around 20% accuracy, which is basically same as random guess.

 ## Conclusions
+To be honest, I feel really frustrated that it seems like a bad neural network which learns nothing.
+There are several reasons that I guess might cause this result.

 ## Reference
 1. [A Comprehensive Introduction to Torchtext (Practical Torchtext part 1)](https://mlexplained.com/2018/02/08/a-comprehensive-tutorial-to-torchtext/)